 One of the most prominent personalities connected to Watson’s Mill is Ann Crosby Currier of Lake George N.Y.
 Ann was the second wife of the Mill’s co-founder Joseph Currier.
-Joseph and Ann were married in 1861 and as a part of their honeymoon tour they attended a celebration to commemorate the Mill’s successful first year of operation.
+Joseph and Ann were married in 1861 and then attended a celebration to commemorate the Mill’s successful first year of operation.

 While descending the stairs from the attic to the second floor, the skirt of Ann’s dress was caught in a revolving drive shaft.
 She was pulled off her feet and thrown against a nearby support pillar.
 She was killed instantly.